Seattle’s air quality is among the worst in the world as West Coast wildfires rage on

 How bad is our air?

-It’s worse than in Beijing or Shanghai — and, on Friday, spending a day outside in the Puget Sound region was the equivalent of smoking almost nine cigarettes, according to calculations by researchers with Berkeley Earth.
+It’s worse than in Beijing or Shanghai — and, on Friday, spending the day outside in the Puget Sound region was the equivalent of smoking almost nine cigarettes, according to calculations by researchers with Berkeley Earth.

 Even before the wildfire smoke that started around Labor Day this year, Seattle air quality had taken a beating in recent years, with the American Lung Association giving King County an “F” in air quality on its 2020 report card, which includes ozone and particle pollution monitoring data collected during 2016, 2017 and 2018.